Menachem Mendel Schneerson: His message: become righteous

-On Sunday, March 1, 1992, Gabriel Erem, the editor of Lifestyles Magazine told Schneerson that on the occasion of his ninetieth birthday they would be publishing a special issue and wanted to know what his message to the world was.
+On Sunday, March 1, 1992, Gabriel Erem, the editor of Lifestyles Magazine, told Schneerson that on his ninetieth birthday, they would be publishing a special issue and wanted to know his message to the world.
 Schneerson replied that "'Ninety', in Hebrew, is 'tzaddik'; which means 'righteous.'
 And that is a direct indication for every person to become a real tzaddik—a righteous person, and to do so for many years, until 120.
 "This message", Schneerson added, "applies equally to Jews and non-Jews".

 Work habits

 During his decades of leadership, Schneerson worked over 18 hours a day and never took a day of vacation.
 He rarely left Brooklyn except for visits to his father-in-law's gravesite in Queens, New York.
-Schneerson was opposed to retirement, seeing it as a waste of precious years.
+Schneerson opposed retirement, seeing it as a waste of precious years.
 In 1972, on the occasion of his 70th birthday, instead of announcing a retirement plan, Schneerson proposed the establishment of 71 new institutions to mark the beginning of the 71st year of his life.
+The only other time he left Brooklyn was when he visited Camp Gan Israel Parksville, New York in 1956, 1957 and 1960.

 Illness and death

 In 1977, during the hakafot ceremony on Shemini Atzeret, Schneerson suffered a heart attack.
 At his request, rather than transporting him to a hospital, the doctors set up a mini-hospital at his office where he was treated for the next four weeks by doctors Bernard Lown, Ira Weiss, and Larry Resnick.

-He made a full recovery from the heart attack with few if any noticeable lasting effects or changes to his work habits.
+He made a full recovery from the heart attack with few, if any, noticeable lasting effects or changes to his work habits.

-Fifteen years later Schneerson suffered a serious stroke while praying at the grave of his father-in-law.
-The stroke left him unable to speak, and paralyzed on the right side of his body.
-During this time, the hope that Schneerson could be revealed as the Messiah (Moshiach) became more widespread.
+Fifteen years later, Schneerson suffered a serious stroke while praying at the grave of his father-in-law.
+The stroke left him unable to speak and paralyzed on the right side of his body.
+The hope that Schneerson could be revealed as the Messiah (Moshiach) became more widespread during this time.

 On the morning of June 12, 1994 (3 Tammuz 5754), Schneerson died at the Beth Israel Medical Center and was buried at the Ohel next to his father-in-law, Yosef Yitzchak Schneersohn, at Montefiore Cemetery in Queens, New York.
 Shortly after Schneerson's death, the executors of his will discovered several notebooks in a drawer in his office, in which Schneerson had written his scholarly thoughts and religious musings from his earliest years.
-The majority of entries in these journals date between the years 1928 and 1950 and were subsequently published.
+The majority of entries in these journals date between 1928 and 1950 and were subsequently published.

-Following age-old Jewish tradition that the resting place of a tzadik is holy, Schneerson's gravesite is viewed by many as a holy site and has been described by the Yedioth Ahronoth as "the American Western Wall", where thousands of people, Jews and non-Jews, go to pray each week.
+Following age-old Jewish tradition that the resting place of a tzadik is holy, Schneerson's gravesite is viewed by many as a sacred site.
+It has been described by Yedioth Ahronoth as "the American Western Wall", where thousands of Jews go to pray each week.
 Many more send faxes and e-mails with requests for prayers to be read at the gravesite.

+U.S. President Donald Trump visited the Ohel of the Rebbe in 2024.